VChristlein/textsegment/README.md

 # Text binarization with tensorflow on the [DIBCO challenges][1]

+This work was done by Hendrik Schröter in the course of a master's project (under my supervision).

 ### Results

 I trained the model on the DIBCO dataset (2009-2016).
 This are the